rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> Database sharding is a technique of horizontal partitioning data across multiple physical servers to provide application scale-out.
-SQL Azure combined with database sharding techniques provides for virtually unlimited scalability of data for an application.
+	> Database sharding is a technique for horizontally partitioning data across multiple physical servers to provide application scale-out.
+Windows Azure SQL Database combined with database sharding techniques provides for virtually unlimited scalability of data for an application.

 1. In the **Federation Member** grid, click the grey area.
-1. In the **Federation Member** dialog, select the **Split** option.
-1. Enter the value of **40**.
+1. In the **UserExpense_Federation** dialog, select the **Split** option and set the value to **40**.
 1. Click **Split**.

 	![Federation Member](Images/federation-member.png?raw=true "Federation Member")

-	_Federation Member_
+	_Splitting a federation member_

 	>**Speaking Point**
 	>
-	> Here we’re going to specify the value on which to split the federation, thus creating a second federation member.
+	> Here, we’re going to specify the value on which to split the federation, thus creating a second federation member.

 1. Go back to SSMS
 1. Talk through the **USE FEDERATION** statements to query the different **Federation Members**.